ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 # Install Visual Studio 2017

 Download installer (Visual Studio Community 2017 exe) from installer page https://my.visualstudio.com using your stfc email address.
-During install, choose Desktop development with C++ and from the right check: the most recent Windows 10 SDK, and MFC and ATL support
+During install, choose Desktop development with C++ and from the right checkboxes: the most recent Windows 10 SDK, and MFC and ATL support

 # Installing a new Version of Visual Studio